keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluations.md

 description: Understand Keptn evaluations and how to use them
 weight: 150
 ---

+A
+[KeptnEvaluationDefinition](../yaml-crd-ref/evaluationdefinition.md)
-A `KeptnEvaluation` checks whether a value in `KeptnMetric` meets a defined target value defined in `KeptnEvaluationDefinition`.
+resource contains a series of `objectives`, each of which checks whether a defined `KeptnMetric` resource meets a defined target value.
-A `KeptnEvaluationDefinition` resource is defined in a [KeptnEvaluationDefinition](../yaml-crd-ref/evaluationdefinition.md) yaml file.
 The example
 [app-pre-deploy-eval.yaml](https://github.com/keptn/lifecycle-toolkit/blob/main/examples/sample-app/version-3/app-pre-deploy-eval.yaml)
 file specifies the `app-pre-deploy-eval-2` evaluation as follows: